Poonamspatil/Akeed_Restaurant_Recommendation_Challenge/README.md

 ## Data Cleaning and Pre-processing
 ### Pre-processing
 Since the recommendation engine requires likelihood of order from given the customer ID, customer location and Vendor ID, in the format CID X LOC_NUM X VENDOR, some data pre-processing steps are required for both testing and training data.
-For preparing test data, duplicates are sropped for test customers which are not verified.
+For preparing test data, duplicates are dropped for test customers which are not verified.
 Then, test customer and location are merged and thereafter, for each row of test all rows of vendors are added.
 Finally id column is created using the three columns mentioned in the name of sample submission id.
 As a check, the number of rows in the test match the sample submission.
 Same steps for training dataset are followed.
 Orders table is used to make target.
 If ID of train is present in orders then target is 1,if not then 0.
 ### Cleaning